w3f/polkadot-wiki/docs/learn/how-to/restore-account.md

 !!! tip "GOOD TO KNOW"

     The Polkadot Developer Signer is an account manager, not a wallet.
-You will still need to use the Polkadot Developer Interface to interact with your accounts and see your balance.
+You'll still need to use the Polkadot Developer Interface to interact with your accounts and see your balance.

 ### Restore from your 12-word mnemonic phrase